gsketefian/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/ConfigWorkflow.rst

    Directory where fire input file (geo_em.d01.nc) can be found

 ``DT_FIRE``: (Default: 0.5)
-   The fire behavior component?s integration timestep in seconds
+   The fire behavior component's integration timestep in seconds

 ``OUTPUT_DT_FIRE``: (Default: 300)
-   The fire behavior component?s output timestep in seconds
+   The fire behavior component's output timestep in seconds

 ``FIRE_NUM_TASKS``: (Default: 0)
    Number of MPI tasks assigned to the FIRE_BEHAVIOR component.
 Currently only 1 task is supported.